lingfliu/dpc-iot/README.md

-# Deplexio
+# Lola
-DEclarative Protocol LEXIOlogy for internet of things
+A  link oriented application connectivity declaration for node connections

 # Terminologies
 ## Components of IoT
+1. Node: connectable devices with protocol declaration
+2. Declarator: connectivity resource holder and mapper

+## Terms and components
-1. Node: a device with application connectivity and protocol regulations
+1. AC-Proto: application connectivity protocol set
-2. Gateway: a device connect the nodes, extract and handle the data in higher-lever abstraction
-3. Declarator: a unit hold the protocol, map the data and process

-## Components of a declarative protocol
-1. Protocol:
 2. Message：
-3. Contents: blocks of a message
+3. Content: a container of the message
-4. Mark:
+4. Mark: a content container to hold data and marks
-5. Data:
+5. Data: a content container to hold data
 6. Process: message exchange specification
 7. Stage: equivalents of messages in a process
 5. Filter: the pre- / post- processing of the message
-6. Map: a type-data mapping
+6. Map: model / mark / data mapping use $id or $type

-# Design principles
+# Design rules
-1. No ambigous declaration
+1. Identifiable
-2. Structured declaration
-3. Tree-structure, loop-free
+2. Iterable and structural
+3. No circular and recursive reference

 # Implementation Example (pseudo-markups)
 ## Implicit declaration
-### Message and process
+## Branching
+## Nested declaration
+##
 ```
 model id='msg-model'
     head